7 Ways Non-Accredited Investors Can Invest in Real Estate

 Private Real Estate Syndications

-These deals require a low level of work (research and connection upfront) and carry low risk as a long-term investment.
+These deals require a low level of work (due diligence and your connections upfront) and carry low risk as a long-term investment.

-The 8 ways we examined today (out of the infinite number of possibilities) you can invest in real estate as a non-accredited investor are:
+The 7 ways we examined today (out of a VAST number of other possibilities) you can invest in real estate as a non-accredited investor are:

 Private Real Estate Syndications